 An estimate of waste volume is required to estimate the approximate size of the landfills; however, an exact waste volume is not a critical parameter in the design because of the flexibility of design to accommodate extensions (larger to accept more waste) or contractions (smaller to accept less waste) of the landfill.

-In 2016, the recorded amount of waste that went to the Landfill for disposal was 9,576 m.
-It is expected with latest life of mine assessment to have sufficient space within the existing planned landfills.
+It is expected with the latest life of mine assessment to have sufficient space within the existing planned landfills.